ElementsProject/elementsproject.github.io/README.md

 The content pages served by elementsproject.org can be found within the content directories of this repository, such as "elements-code-tutorial" and "blockchain-or-sidechain".
 These content pages use markdown and will be output and served as static html pages by Github's Jekyll service.

 If you are making changes to the content you see within the elementsproject.org site you only need to edit the content (".md") pages themselves.
-When changes are accepted into the repository Jekyll will build static page content from them and they will appear on the elementsproject.org website within a few minutes.
+When changes are accepted into this repository Jekyll will build static page content from them and they will appear on the elementsproject.org website within a few minutes.

 For example: to make a change to the code tutorial's "Installing Elements" page you would fork this repository, edit the "elements-code-tutorial/installing-elements.md" file and make a pull request for your change.
 If the pull request is accepted, the changes will be automatically built and served by Jekyll and will appear on the live site within a few minutes.

 ## How to make changes for things other than actual page content

-The site uses the [minima](https://github.com/jekyll/minima) theme as a base style and layout template.
-This content is served by Github Pages which includes content from that repository when serving static pages for this site.
+The website uses the [minima](https://github.com/jekyll/minima) theme as a base style and layout template.
+This content is served by Github Pages which includes content from that repository when serving static pages for the website.
 The theme's source is included using the "theme" property within the "_config.yml" file.
-The files within the minima source repository are used to serve style and layout content unless they are explicitly overridden on a file-by-file basis here.
+The files within the minima source repository are used to serve style and layout content **unless they are explicitly overridden on a file-by-file basis within this repository**.
 To override any files served by the minima theme they must be copied into the relevant directory within this site.
 As an example: this site overrides minima's default "_includes/footer.html" file as it contains a copy of that file, taken from the minia source, and included and amended as "_includes/footer.html" here.

 Any style changes from the base theme should be added to this site's "assets/main.scss" file.

-Any images should be added to this site's "images" directory.
+Any images should be added to this repository's "images" directory.

 The "_layouts" directory includes files that form the templates of the pages served by Jekyll.
 For example: the content pages (such as "elements-code-tutorial/overview.md") are inserted into the "content" tag within "_layouts/page.html" as they are served.